acreunited/DesignPatterns/README.md

 - Favor composition over inheritance
 - Program to interfaces, not implementations
 - Strive for loosely couples designs between objects that interact
-- Classes should be open for extension, but closes for modification
+- Classes should be open for extension, but closed for modification

 ----------------